Maintenance of Status

 Withdrawals occur once the semester has begun.
 There are three possible consequences of withdrawing from all classes:

-- Authorized medical leave if the student remains in the U.S. for medical treatments.
+- International Student and Scholar Advising (ISSA)-authorized medical leave if the student remains in the U.S. for medical treatments.
 Otherwise, the termination will be #1 or #2 above.
 The limit of this is 12 months.

-It is important to note that DISSA does not withdraw students from their classes.
-Withdrawing from classes is an academic function, not an immigration function which DISSA does process.
-To withdraw from classes, students must go to LionPath and process the withdrawal on-line although we suggest the student seek the advice of an academic adviser beforehand.
-Again, students must initiate the withdrawal: see http://www.registrar.psu.edu/leaving_university/withdrawal.cfm for instructions.
+It is important to note that ISSA does not withdraw students from any classes.
+Withdrawing from classes is an academic function by the student or academic advising unit, not an immigration function processed by ISSA.
+To withdraw from classes, students must go to LionPath and process the withdrawal online.
+We suggest that the student seek the advice of an academic adviser beforehand.
+Again, students must initiate the withdrawal: see instructions on the Registrar's website.

 Change of Academic Level